frontarm/navi/site/src/pages/why-another-static-site-generator.md

 - A GraphQL-based system for pulling content from anywhere.
 - Countless starter projects to choose from.

-In constrast, Junctions is *just as fast* as Gatsby.
+In contrast, Junctions is *just as fast* as Gatsby.
 But it is simple.
 It:

 - Has only [3 packages](https://github.com/jamesknelson/junctions/tree/master/packages).
 - Uses create-react-app for zero-configuration builds.